Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: 1-form symmetry and its anomaly

-{\it 1-form symmetry and its anomaly.} The $\z_2^{[1]}$ symmetry is a notable feature of the Kitaev spin-$S$ model, Eq.~\eqref{eq: Kitaev spin-S model}.
+The $\z_2^{[1]}$ symmetry is a notable feature of the Kitaev spin-$S$ model, Eq.~\eqref{eq: Kitaev spin-S model}.
 Now we show that this symmetry is anomalous (non-anomalous) for all half-odd-integer spins (integer spins), \ie $S\in\z+\frac{1}{2}$ ($S\in\z$).
-For $S=1/2$, this anomaly was discussed in Ref.~\cite{Inamura2023}.
+For certain specific values of $S$ (\eg 1/2), this anomaly was discussed in Refs.~\cite{ Verresen2022, Ellison2022, Inamura2023}.